-The aim is to capture and PIT tag as many specimen of each target species as possible up to 1,000 individuals within the vicinity of the PIT array.
+The aim is to capture and PIT tag as many specimens of each target species as possible up to 1,000 individuals within the vicinity of each PIT array.
 The minimum size of fish that can be PIT tagged is a function of body size, body form, and robustness.
-The effects of PIT tags on fish growth, behavior and survival and minimum tagging sizes has been studied extensively (Prentice et al. 1990; Peterson et al. 1994; Ombredane et al. 1998; Gries and Letcher 2002; Zydlewski et al. 2003; Bateman and Gresswell 2006).
+The effects of PIT tags on fish growth, behavior, and survival with respect to fish size has been studied extensively (Prentice et al. 1990; Peterson et al. 1994; Ombredane et al. 1998; Gries and Letcher 2002; Zydlewski et al. 2003; Bateman and Gresswell 2006).
 The most common index used to determine minimum fish size is the weight of the tag (in air) relative to the weight of the fish.
-Recommendations vary, with older works suggesting the tag should be no more than 2% of the body weight of fish (Winter et al. 1996).
-However, some of the more recent work supports tag ratios of 6-12% (Brown et al. 1999).
-An intermediate tag ratio of between 3% and 6% will be used as a guideline for determining minimum fish size based on the laboratory tests by USGS (Adams et al. 1998a, 1998b), NMFS (Prentice et al. 1990), and Battelle NW (Anglea et al. 2004).
+Recommendations vary, with older works suggesting a maximum tag to fish weight ratio of 2 percent (Winter et al. 1996), and more recent work suggesting ratios of 6-12 percent (Brown et al. 1999).
+For this study, an intermediate tag to fish weight ratio of 3 percent to 6 percent will be used as a guideline for determining minimum fish size.
+This range was selected based on laboratory tests conducted by USGS (Adams et al. 1998a, 1998b), NMFS (Prentice et al. 1990), and Battelle NW (Anglea et al. 2004).

-The minimum size of juvenile salmonids that can be implanted with 12 mm (0.1 g) PIT tags is generally reported to be 60-65 mm (FL) (Achord et al. 1993; McCann et al. 1993; Zydlewski et al. 2006).
-For juvenile salmonids, this generally equates to a tag burden of 3-4% of body weight (Achord et al. 2005; Ebersole et al. 2009; Triton 2010).
-Some studies have tagged fish as small as 55 mm with little resulting mortality (Prentice et al. 1990) though other studies have shown evidence of increased predation or decreased stamina for smaller tagged fish (PTAGIS 1999).
+The minimum size of juvenile salmonids that can be implanted with 12-millimeter (0.1 g) PIT tags is generally reported to be 60-65 millimeter (FL; Achord et al. 1993; McCann et al. 1993; Zydlewski et al. 2006).
+For juvenile salmonids, this generally equates to a tag burden of 3-4 percent of body weight (Achord et al. 2005; Ebersole et al. 2009; Triton 2010).
+Some studies have tagged fish as small as 55 millimeter with little resulting mortality (Prentice et al. 1990), yet other studies have shown evidence of increased predation or decreased stamina for smaller tagged fish (Columbia Basin Fish and Wildlife Authority 1999).
 Because the primary objective of this PIT-tagging effort is to describe the seasonal movements of target species rather than to estimate survival, the implications of tagging effects on the study design are reduced.
-Moreover, the benefits of tagging fish smaller than 65 mm are apparent given the potential for these fish to exhibit seasonal movements that would otherwise remain undocumented.
+Moreover, the benefits of tagging fish smaller than 65 millimeter are apparent given the potential for these fish to exhibit seasonal movements that would otherwise remain undocumented.
 Thus, there is a tradeoff in selecting a minimum fish size for tagging in which tagging effects are reduced and the sampled population is maximized.
-Given this tradeoff, a minimum fish size for tagging of 60 mm was selected.
-This minimum size threshold will allow for tagging the vast majority of juvenile Chinook salmon caught; in 1981, the mean length of fish collected with minnow traps, beach seines and, electrofishing was 79.6 mm TL (Delaney et al. 1981).
-A conservative minimum size of 70 mm will be used for other fish species with similar fusiform body types.
+Given this tradeoff, a minimum fish size for tagging of 60 millimeter was selected.
+This minimum size threshold will allow for tagging the vast majority of juvenile Chinook salmon caught; in 1981, the mean length of fish collected with minnow traps, beach seines, and electrofishing was 79.6 millimeter TL (Delaney et al. 1981c).
+A conservative minimum size of 70 millimeter will be used for other fish species with similar fusiform body types.

-The minimum size of juvenile salmonids that should be implanted with 23 mm (0.6 g) tags is generally reported to be around 100 mm (FL) (Moore 2005; Bateman and Gresswell 2006; Zydlewski et al. 2003).
-No detectable tag effect on growth or survival was reported for coho salmon and steelhead larger than 100 mm (Zydlewski et al. 2003).
-Some studies have tagged juvenile salmon as small as 75-90 mm with 23 mm tags resulting in slightly reduced survival compared control groups (Rossel et al. 2000; Bateman and Gresswell 2006).
+The minimum size of juvenile salmonids that should be implanted with 23 millimeter (0.6 g) tags is generally reported to be around 100 millimeter (FL; Moore 2005; Bateman and Gresswell 2006; Zydlewski et al. 2003).
+No detectable tag effect on growth or survival was reported for coho salmon and steelhead larger than 100 millimeter (Zydlewski et al. 2003).
+Some studies have tagged juvenile salmon as small as 75-90 millimeter with 23-millimeter tags resulting in slightly reduced survival compared control groups (Roussel et al. 2000; Bateman and Gresswell 2006).